Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Fisher Information in Isotropic Pairwise GMRF's

+Note that the pseudo-likelihood function is a function of the parameters.
+For better mathematical tractability, it is usual to take the logarithm of $L(\vec{\theta}; \mathbf{X}^{(t)})$.
+Plugging equation \eqref{eq:GMRF} into equation \eqref{eq:PL} and taking the logarithm, leads to:

-By differentiating equation (\ref{eq:PL}) with respect to each parameter and properly solving the pseudo-likelihood equations one obtains the following MPL estimators:
+By differentiating equation \eqref{eq:GMRF_PL} with respect to each parameter and properly solving the pseudo-likelihood equations we obtain the following maximum pseudo-likelihood estimators for the parameters $\mu$, $\sigma^{2}$ and $\beta$:

 where $k$ denotes the cardinality of the non-causal neighborhood set $\eta_{i}$.
-Furthermore, assuming a regular neighborhood system such as the 2D lattice (each variable is dependent on a fixed number of neighboring variables), we can rewrite $\hat{\beta}_{MPL}$ as:

-where $\sigma_{ij}$ denotes the covariance between the central variable $x_{i}$ and a variable $x_{j}$ belonging to a neighborhood system (typical choices are first or second order systems, which correspond to the four and eight nearest neighbors on a rectangular bidimensional lattice) and $\sigma_{jk}$ denotes the covariance between two variables belonging to the neighbohood of $x_{i}$.
 Note that if $\beta = 0$, the MPL estimators of both $\mu$ and $\sigma^{2}$ become the widely known sample mean and sample variance.

+Since the cardinality of the neighborhood system, $k = |\eta_{i}|$, is spatially invariant (we are assuming a regular neighborhood system) and each variable is dependent on a fixed number of neighbors on a lattice, $\hat{\beta}_{MPL}$ can be rewritten in terms of cross covariances:

+where $\sigma_{ij}$ denotes the sample covariance between the central variable $x_{i}$ and $x_{j} \in \eta_{i}$.
+Similarly, $\sigma_{jk}$ denotes the sample covariance between two variables belonging to the neighbohood system $\eta_{i}$ (the definition of the neighborhood system $\eta_{i}$ does not include the the location $s_{i}$).